ascend-io/ascend-community/ottos_expeditions/README.md

   Let's say we want to adjust the pipeline parameters to enhance analysis precision.
 We can do this by changing the runtime parameters for the the `weather_impact_analysis_transform.sql.jinja` file.

-  To do this, we will change the parameter value located in the `prod.yaml` file in the `profiles` folder.
+  To do this, we will change the `success_rate_threshold` parameter value located in the `prod.yaml` file in the `profiles` folder.
 Change the value from 50 to 75.
 The new profile should look like one of the following (the first if you used Azure/Snowflake or the second if you used GCP/BigQuery):

   ```
     # Azure + Snowflake